danielmkarlsson/SuperClean/README.md

 ## Whatsit look like?

 Here are some examples of using the Pattern paradigm within SuperCollider to control SuperClean.
-First triggering samples I made with my Micro Modular.
+First ther's an example of sequencing samples I made with my Micro Modular.
 Halfway down is an example of using the `fmx` synth that ships with SuperClean.
-Finally at the there you'll find an example of working with `uio` which is the additive synth.
+Finally at the end there you'll find an example of working with `uio` which is the additive synth.

 ```text
 // mmd example